Photo Courtesy of CBS

-Steve Kanaly was in the United States Army during the Vietnam War.
+Steve Kanaly served in the United States Army during the Vietnam War.

-Cathy Podewell (Cally Harper) devotes a portion of every summer, to being a volunteer counselor at the Muscular Dystrophy Association Camp in California.
+Cathy Podewell (Cally Harper) devotes a portion of every summer to being a volunteer counsellor at the Muscular Dystrophy Association Camp in California.

-At one point in the series, Linda Gray (Sue Ellen Ewing) started asking the executives of the show if she could direct like Hagman and Duffy both had.
+At one point in the series, Linda Gray (Sue Ellen Ewing) started asking the executives of the show if she could direct episodes as both Hagman and Duffy had done.
 Their answer was to fire her.
-Larry Hagman, (J.R.
-Ewing) however, threatened to leave the show if she was fired.
-He said he simply didn’t feel that you could have J.R. without Sue Ellen.
+Larry Hagman (J.R.
+Ewing), however, threatened to leave the show if she was fired, saying simply that he didn’t feel it was possible to have J.R. without Sue Ellen.

 Ken Kercheval has been married and divorced four times.
-He has a total of seven children and six grandchildren, as of 2012.
+In 2012, he had a total of seven children and six grandchildren.

 Victoria Principal was honored by President Ronald Reagan for her work on behalf of people who were afflicted with arthritis.

 Howard Keel was famous for his movie musicals in the 1950’s.